Why This Work Matters

 Generalized approaches to improve health care will neither be robust nor swift enough to control and eliminate disparities, which is why CHCF is investing specifically in Black health equity.
-Most of CHCF’s work is focused on improving care for Medi-Cal enrollees, but the disparities in care and outcomes that Black Californians face cross insurance types.
+Most of CHCF’s work is focused on improving care for Medi-Cal enrollees, but Black Californians face disparities in care and outcomes regardless of the type of health insurance they have.
 With that in mind, CHCF will work to end Black health inequities across public and commercial systems.
 (According to the 2020 California Health Interview Survey, 64% of Black Californians have private health insurance and 24% are enrolled in Medi-Cal.)

 CHCF is committed to listening to and centering the voices of Black Californians in this work.
 We are partnering with Black-led organizations to understand the health care experiences of Black Californians; build data transparency and accountability around equitable care; promote the participation, advancement, and retention of Black people in the health care workforce; and improve birth equity in California’s health care system.

 A summary of CHCF’s portfolio of Black health equity projects can be found below.

 Understanding the Health Care Experiences of Black Californians

 - EVITARUS, a Black-owned public opinion research and public policy consulting firm in Los Angeles, is conducting qualitative research among a diverse sample of Black Californians to understand their experiences of racism and its impact on their health care.
 This project will identify policy actions and practice changes at the clinical, administrative, and training levels that policymakers and health system leaders can take to eliminate the impact of racism on Black Californians’ experiences in health care and to improve their health outcomes.
 A Black Health Equity Advisory Group composed of academics, policymakers, providers, and community advocates guides our development of this work.
 (In process)